dcernst/PinyonsPines/course2023.md

 - **Mile 283.5:** Route crosses Wet Beaver Creek.
 To access creek, cross bridge, take next left and work your way to creek.
 Water needs to be filtered/treated.
 - **Mile 283.5:** There is a water spigot at the Beaver Creek Work Station.
 It's not clear whether this spigot is open to the public, but I've used it in the past.
 - **Miles 308-320.5:** Turn right onto Lake Mary Road and enjoy the many miles of smooth pavement.
 Good shoulder.
+- **Mile 312:** Water spigot behind the Happy Jack Ranger station.
+Not clear whether this spigot is open to public, but cyclists occasionally use it.
 - **Miles 330-351.5:** Route overlaps with short course, but they will be going in the opposite direction.
 It's possible the front runners will encounter folks riding the short course.
 - **Mile 331.5:** Instead of crossing over HWY 87, turn righ and ride a short distance to ranger station.
 There is a water spigot behind the first building on the right.
 - **Mile 338:** Water in Clear Creek at bottom of Barbershop Canyon.
 Water needs to be filtered/treated.
 Climb up out of Barbershop Canyon.